Napoleon Bonaparte

 Since the coalition powers had declared war against him and not France, he abdicated a second time in favor of his son and left Paris for Fontainebleau.
 However, the Prussian and British armies continued their march on Paris, and in response Napoleon offered to serve France as just a general and not the emperor, but the politicians in Paris rebuffed this offer.
 Napoleon became indecisive on what to do next, and when he realized he could not escape to America, he finally decided to turn himself over to the mercy of the British, hoping that they would treat him well since he was a former head of state.
 Expecting them to hold him on a country estate in England or send him to the United States, he was surprised and regretted his decision when they did not do this, instead sending him to the remote island of Saint Helena and allowing him little contact with the outside world.
 He died there six years later, plagued by sickness, but not before befriending those who gave him a chance, including the young Betsy Balcombe, daughter of a British businessman.
 Napoleon was buried on Saint Helena until 1840 when his remains were returned to France and entombed in Les Invalides.
 His friends Generals Duroc and Bertrand, his brothers Joseph and Jérôme, and his son Napoleon II are buried nearby.

 There is some controversy surrounding Napoleon's death.
 While the official belief is generally that stomach cancer killed him, there are questions surrounding the validity of this cause of death.
-A notable theory has been put forward that suggests Napoleon was poisoned by a member of his staff, Montholon, on the order of the French ultra-royalists, who feared him making a return to France as he did after his first exile.
+A notable theory was put forward that suggests Napoleon was poisoned by a member of his staff, Montholon, on the order of the French ultra-royalists, who feared Napoleon making a return to France as he did after his first exile.
 The most interesting evidence of this theory is a strong correlation between dates of his sickness and high levels of arsenic in his hair.
 Most of the individuals on the island kept diaries of events, and Napoleon's valet Louis Marchand recorded Napoleon's symptoms and dates of sickness.
 In the 20th century, toxicity scientists analyzed locks of hair cut from Napoleon's head on recorded dates and compared the dates of Napoleon's sickness as recorded by Marchand to the corresponding position down the length of his hair.
 A correlation was found between extremely high levels of arsenic in his hair on the dates of his worst symptoms.
-A variety of theories have provided alternative reasons for the high amount of arsenic in his hair.
+However, a variety of theories have provided alternative reasons for the high amount of arsenic in his hair.

 Notes